Spikingformer: A Key Foundation Model for Spiking Neural Networks: Experiments

 \section{Experiments}

-In this section, we carry out experiments on static dataset ImageNet \cite{deng2009imagenet}, static dataset CIFAR \cite{krizhevsky2009learning} (including CIFAR10 and CIFAR100) and neuromorphic datasets (including CIFAR10-DVS and DVS128 Gesture \cite{amir2017dvsg}) to evaluate the performance of Spikingformer.
-The models for conducting experiments are implemented based on Pytorch \cite{paszke2019pytorch}, SpikingJelly \cite{SpikingJelly} and Timm \cite{rw2019timm}.
+In this section, we carry out experiments on the static dataset ImageNet \cite{deng2009imagenet}, the static dataset CIFAR \cite{krizhevsky2009learning} (including CIFAR10 and CIFAR100), the neuromorphic datasets (including CIFAR10-DVS and DVS128-Gesture \cite{amir2017dvsg}), and the natural language understanding tasks (GLUE datasets) to evaluate Spikingformer.
+The models for conducting experiments are implemented based on SpikingJelly \cite{SpikingJelly}.